WordPress/gutenberg/docs/how-to-guides/format-api.md

 } );
 ```

 Let's check that everything is working as expected.
-Build and reload and then select a paragraph block.
+Build and reload and then select any block containing text like for example the paragraph block.
 Confirm the new button was added to the format toolbar.

 ![Toolbar with custom button](https://developer.wordpress.org/files/2021/12/format-api-toolbar.png)